betsol/angular-form-validation/docs/api/decorators/bootstrap.md

 # BootstrapDecorator

-An extension of `ClassNameDecorator` that is available under `bootstrap` alias.
+An extension of [ClassNameDecorator][decorator-className] that is available under `bootstrap` alias.

 This decorator allows you to style your forms according to [Bootstrap 3][bootstrap-3-forms-validation] library form validation.
 It provides `form-group` validation classes and icons.